-1927-1932: Forays into Intersection Theory
+$\S2.$ 1927-1932 - Forays into Intersection Theory

-It is probably not known what high or conflicting intentions the parents of H. C. H. Schubert had, in the proud town of Potsdam back in the turbulent year of 1848, when they christened their son Hermann Caesar Hannibal, but he who was thus named created a theory-the calculus of enumerative geometry-which, had it not been created, should have to be invented for the sake of historians of mathematics.
-For, like no other purely mathematical theory of the late nineteenth century, the so-called Schubert calculus can be regarded as an expression, in the realm of pure mathematics, of the mindset of contemporaneous industrialization.
-Consequently, later criticism of this theory-for what were viewed as its shaky foundations and/or for the occasional malfunctioning of its machinery at the hands of its practitioners-would eventually be cast in terms of metaphors of cultural critique.
+It is probably not known what high or conflicting intentions the parents of H.C.H.
+Schubert had, in the proud town of Postdam back in the turbulent year 1848, when they christenend their son Hermann Cæsar Hannibal.
+But he who was thus named created a theory-the calculus of enumerative geometry-which, had it not been created, should be invented to have existed for the sake of the historians of mathematics.
+For like no other purely mathematical theory of the late nineteenth century, the Schubert Calculus can be regarded as an expression, inside the realm of pure mathematics, of the mindset of the contemporary industrialisation, and consequently later criticism of this theory and its practitioners, for shaky foundations or/and occasional malfunctioning of the machinery, would eventually be charged with metaphors of cultural critique.

-Since the focus here, however, is on van der Waerden, I will not go into the history of the Schubert calculus.
-Suffice it to say that the precise goal of the theory was effectively to determine the number (not the nature!) of all the geometric objects satisfying a set of conditions, which, taken together, admit but finitely many solutions.
-Examples include: "(1) to find the number of circles tangent to 3 given circles, which Apollonius investigated about 200 B.C.; (2) to find the number of arbitrary conics-ellipses, parabolas and hyperbolas, as well as circles-tangent to 5 conics, which Steiner proposed in 1848 as a natural generalization of the problem of Apollonius; (3) to find the number of twisted cubics tangent to 12 quadratic surfaces, whose remarkable solution, published only in the book [Schubert, 1879] (culminating on p.
+But since the focus here is on Van der Waerden, I will not go into the history of the Schubert calculus.
+Suffice it to say that the precise goal of the theory is to effectively compute the number (not determine the nature!) of all the geometric objects satisfying a set of conditions which, taken together, admit but finitely many solutions.
+Examples include "(1) to find the number of circles tangent to 3 given circles, which Appolonius investigated about 200 B.C.; (2) to find the number of arbitrary conics-ellipses, parabolas and hyperbolas, as well as circles-tangent to 5 conics, which Steiner proposed in 1848 as a natural generalization of the problem of Appolonius; (3) to find the number of twisted cubics tangent to 12 quadratic surfaces, whose remarkable solution, published only in the book [Schubert 1879] (culminating on p.
 184), won Schubert the gold medal in 1875 from the Royal Danish Academy."
-(Steiner thought the solution to (2) was $6^5 = 7776$ , but was corrected by Chasles in 1864 who came up with the right answer of 3264.
+(Steiner thought the solution to (2) was $6^5 = 7776$ , but was corrected by Chasles in 1864 who came up with the right answer 3264.
 The prizeworthy number of solutions to (3) that Schubert found is 5,819,539,783,680.)
-Schubert constructed his theory as a special kind of propositional calculus-influenced by Ernst Schröder's logic, that is, by the continental counterpart of British developments in the algebra of logic-for geometric conditions.
-A key ingredient in building this effective calculus was Schubert's "principle of the conservation of number," which postulates the invariance-as long as the total number of solutions remains finiteof the number of solutions (always counted with multiplicities), when the constants in the equations of the geometric conditions vary.
+Schubert constructed his theory as a special kind of propositional calculus for geometric conditions which was influenced by Ernst Schröder's logic, i.e., by the continental counterpart of British developments in the Algebra of Logic.
+A key ingredient in building this effective calculus was Schubert's "principle of the conservation of number" which postulates the invariance-as long as the total number of solutions remains finite-of the number of solutions (always counted with multiplicities), when the constants in the equations of the geometric conditions vary.